zhanglikate/ufs-weather-model/docker/README.md

 : Runs the container in an interactive mode with terminal access

 *-v /data:/data*
 : Mounts your local directory /data as /data within the running image.
-This is your <working_directory> where you downloaded the simple test case data
+This is your <working_directory> where you downloaded and unpacked the simple test case data

 *org/ufs-ubuntu20-develop*
 : The name of the container you wish to run